lochmueller/language_detection/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/lochmueller/language_detection.svg)](http://isitmaintained.com/project/lochmueller/language_detection "Percentage of issues still open")
 [![Test](https://github.com/lochmueller/language_detection/actions/workflows/Test.yml/badge.svg)](https://github.com/lochmueller/language_detection/actions/workflows/Test.yml)

+***

+TYPO3 Extension that use a PSR-15/PSR-7 middleware/request to handle a language detection logic via PSR-14 events.
+Very flexible!
+Give it a try and checkout the future of language detection!

+***

 ## Installation

 > composer require lochmueller/language-detection

 ## Configuration

 Use the site configuration module to configure the language detection.
-Just enable it, and it will works :)
+Just enable it, and it will work :) There are several configuration options for the Site configuration that handle the control events.
+The following screenshot show the options of the detection configuration.

 ![Configuration](https://raw.githubusercontent.com/lochmueller/language_detection/master/Resources/Public/Configuration.png)

 ## Structure

-There are a few central PSR-14 events that control the language detection.
+There are four central PSR-14 events that control the language detection.
 The attached list explain the different events and the default listener.
 The events are ordered in the execution order.

 ### Event: CheckLanguageDetection

-Check if the language detection should executed by the extension.
+Check if the language detection should execute by the extension.
 You can register listeners for this event and call "disableLanguageDetection" on the event object to disable the language detection.

 Default-Listener: